First Result for Dark Matter Search by WINERED

+{Here, we mention the dark matter search using the NIRSpec at JWST.
+Although it was discussed that interstellar absorption makes the search around the Milky Way galactic center less effective compared to searching for dark matter in certain dSphs~\cite{Bessho:2022yyu}, the search of non-galactic center was performed by analyzing public blank sky data by subtracting continuous spectra~\cite{Janish:2023kvi}.
+This turned out to be an economical approach without proposing a specific observation, and the result is adjusted by including the effects of interstellar absorption and different choices of the $D$-factor (see \Eq{D-factor} for definition)~\cite{Roy:2023omw}.
+The future reach was also estimated in Refs.~\cite{Bessho:2022yyu,Janish:2023kvi,Roy:2023omw}.
+In the optical range, indirect detection of dark matter was also performed~\cite{Grin:2006aw,Regis:2020fhw,Todarello:2023hdk}.
+Since the observational targets, dark matter mass ranges, and methods are different, the constraints are complementary.
+For instance, our analysis can also constrain spectra other than line ones (e.g. Ref.~\cite{Jaeckel:2021ert}), while the analysis subtracting continuous spectra cannot. }

-\lac{DMindirect} Our main focus in this paper is the dark matter that decays into two particles, one of which is a photon.
+{\bf Lines from Dark Matter in dSphs.--} Our main focus in this paper is the dark matter that decays into two particles, one of which is a photon.
 Here, we define the decay rate as $\Gamma_{\f}$, which also represents the inverse of the lifetime, and denote the number of photons in the final states by $q$.
 The mass of the dark matter is $m_\phi$.
 We assume that both daughter particles are significantly lighter than the dark matter and thus neglect their masses.
 For instance, the well-studied ALP dark matter has $ \Gamma_\f= \frac{g_{\f\g\g}^2}{64\pi} m_\f^3, $ where $g_{\f\g\g}$ is the ALP coupling to photons, and $q=2$.